 - Move the mic around the drum head If a drum sounds good in the room but disappointing in the control room, move the mic.
 An inch closer, an inch back, pointing more towards the centre of the skin, more to the edge – listen and find the sweet spot.

 - What does the drummer hear ?
 Try putting a mic over the drummer’s shoulder – after all this is where he makes his playing decisions from.
 Along similar lines to point 3, try heavily compressing this signal and feeding just a little into the mix – it can add great energy and feel.

-- Try micing the front of the kick Many kick drums have a hole in the front (as you look at the kit).
+- Try micing the front of the kick Many kick drums have a hole in the back (what you see as you look at the kit).
 You can try sitting the mic there, or use it to get the mic right inside in front of the beater – or, you can ignore the hole and just mic up the drum skin from the front, as you would any other.
 Often this gives a great, natural, punchy sound.
 Listen, and choose what sounds best.

 - Forget about the hi-hat This one is very personal to me, but to this day I’ve never willingly used a hi-hat mic in a mix.
 I always prefer to rely on the overheads.
 There is often so much spill on the snare mic anyway that you’re always trying to get rid of hi-hat, not add more !
 But, maybe it’s just me : )